What is insertion/removal of interine contraceptive devices?

 An interine contraceptive device (or IUD) is a device that is inserted into the uterus as a form of birth control.
 It usually remains effective for a certain period of time, after which it may need removing.
 For most patients, the insertion and removal of an IUD is a simple procedure.
 These t-shaped devices are one of the most effective forms of birth control but will need to be put into place and taken out by a qualified healthcare professional.

-Am I a good candidate for insertion/removal of interine contraceptive devices?
+Am I a good candidate for a contraceptive device?

 If you are looking for an effective form of birth control without taking any regular medication, then an IUD insertion could be right for you.
 Fewer than one in 1 in 100 women with an IUD inserted will become pregnant each year.
 This is a reversible procedure with few side effects, so it is ideal if you would like to have a child at a later stage in your life.